 Deer fly bites

-Deer flies are common in the U.S., especially in the Southwest.
+Deer flies are common in the US, especially in the Southwest.
 These critters particularly like swamps, lakes, and other bodies of water.
 Like horse flies, they’re attracted to movement, carbon dioxide, and warmth.

 Deer flies have the same razor-sharp mouths as horse flies and can inflict quite a bit of pain and often draw blood.
 Antihistamines, along with antiseptic and soothing lotions, are probably enough to tame their bites.

 A few people have allergic reactions to deer fly saliva, which could lead to symptoms like hives or wheezing.
-Deer flies also occasionally transmit tularemia or “rabbit fever,” a bacterial infection that is usually treated with antibiotics.
+Deer flies also occasionally transmit tularemia, or “rabbit fever,” a bacterial infection that is usually treated with antibiotics.

 Black fly bites

 Black fly bites result in red bumps that itch and often swell.
-These critters are especially fond of your head, face, and the back of your neck.
+These bugs are especially fond of your head, face, and the back of your neck.
 Some people have severe allergic reactions to black fly bites, which need to be treated by a medical professional.